zuri-training/qr-gen-proj-team55/README.md

 * __The repository file arranged in the following order

-1. FrontEnd Folder contains the HTML,CSS and Javascripts code
+1. FrontEnd Folder contains the HTML,CSS and Javascripts code.
+2. ContributionList is a folder that contains a txt files of every contributed Team members.
-2. MyGen folder contains all the codes use in evecuting this project with subfolder such as
+3. MyGen folder contains all the codes use in evecuting this project with subfolder such as
  * `authentication`, Apllication folder for the CustomUser and Profile models as well as other .py files in an app, it also contains templates folder for all jinja realted to authentication
  *  `qr_gen_app`, this is the second applcation folder that how all the functionalit of the qr_generation.
  *  `static`, this contains all the static folders such as the CSS; IMAGEs and the JS files.